moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-subcollections.md

 ## Where to use subcollections:

 * Subcollections can be used within a document to store related data that belongs to that document.
-* Subcollections can be nested within other subcollections to create a hierarchical structure for your data.
+* **Subcollections can be nested within other subcollections** to create a hierarchical structure for your data.
-* They can be used in any part of your Firestore database where a hierarchical structure is needed to represent the relationships between entities.
+* They can be used in any part of your Firestore database **where a hierarchical structure is needed** to represent the relationships between entities.

+DM: this is very helpful and clear